tonethar/IGME-430-Spring-2021/core-skills/1-client-tools-and-http-protocol.md

 #### II-B-i.
 The HTTP Protocol

+- In client-server protocols, like HTTP, sessions consist of three phases:
+  - The client establishes a TCP connection
+  - The client sends its request, and waits for the answer
+  - The server processes the request, sending back its answer, providing a status code and appropriate data

-***In the screenshot below note that we can see quite a bit of the [HTTP protocol ("Hypertext Transfer Protocol")](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) in action.
-First, the browser makes an HTTP request:***
+***In the screenshot below note that we can see quite a bit of this [HTTP protocol ("Hypertext Transfer Protocol")](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) in action.
+The browser first establishes a connection with the web server.
+Then it makes an HTTP request:***

 1) The [HTTP Request Method](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods):

-- Here the browser is using the `GET` method (or "verb") of HTTP - which very simply means "give me this file"
+- Here the browser is using the http `GET` *method* (or "verb") of HTTP - which very simply means "give me this file"
   - other common HTTP methods include `POST` ("here's some data - a string of text for example - that you need to save") and
   - `DELETE`("delete the specified resource") and
   - `HEAD` ("just send me the headers - i.e. the metadata about the file - not the file itself")